 Poop, Poop, and More Poop!

-I might as well start this at the end!
-Poop is one of my biggest concerns in environmental “pawprint”.
-Even with a high-quality diet, pets still produce a lot of poop and it needs to be collected and be safely disposed.
+I might as well start at the end!
+Poop is one of the biggest concerns in our environmental pawprint.
+Even with good diets, pets produce a lot of poop and it needs to be collected and be safely disposed.

 Dog Poo Bags

 Scooping has always been a must as a matter of hygiene and courtesy to the public and our neighbours.
 We currently use biodegradable poo bags.
 I’d love to make the switch to compostable bags, but they’ve failed catastrophically when I’ve tried them in the past.
 Catastrophic poo bag failure (poopocalypse) during a walk or run is not a pleasant experience!
 Right now, these are still fairly new products.
 Perhaps in the future when newer better products hit the market.